 On-boarding Thunder to Harmony Controller¶

-To on-board the first time users on Harmony Controller follow the below sequence:
+To on-board the first-time users on Harmony Controller follow the steps:

-- Administrator first time login while the Harmony Controller is already set-up
+Administrator log in while the Harmony Controller is already set up

 It is recommended that the users should have Thunder provisioned with the correct license before attempting to configuring features that are managed by the license.

-Time should be in sync while performing installation or there are possibilities of unsucessful deployment.
+Time should be in sync while performing installation or there are possibilities of unsuccessful deployment.
 Refer to Network Time Protocol section for additional information.

 If Thunder and Harmony clock are not in sync we need to set the clock using Harmony Controller’s operator console.

 Check the time on Harmony box using the command “date”:

 [root@ip-10-0-1-101 ~]# date Tue July 10 10:32:32 UTC 2019